vmware-archive/octant/README.md

 Or to run it on a specific host and fixed port:
 `$ OCTANT_LISTENER_ADDR=0.0.0.0:8900 octant`

-For configuring Octant, setting up a development environment, or running tests, refer to the documentation [here](site/docs/master/getting-started.md).
+For configuring Octant, setting up a development environment, or running tests, refer to the [documentation](https://octant.dev/docs/master).

 ## Plugins